bolivaraponte/TWERC_GitTut/GitTut.md

 ## What is version control?

-We are familiar with this concept somae way or another.
+We are familiar with this concept some way or another.
 Some of us save multiple version of our code or manuscripts, culminating in the infamous "manuscript_FINAL_FINAL_VERSION.docx" or similar.
 Others make copies of files in another directory "just in case".
 This is a rudimentary form of